Board of Nursing

 2. The board or its designee shall advise an applicant if the course is not comparable and specify what additional components shall be completed to allow the applicant to be credentialed;

-If the applicant has completed a comparable course, complete that portion of a
+the applicant has completed a comparable course, complete that portion of a SANE

-SANE course of at least five (5) hours which shall include those topics
+course of at least five (5) hours which shall include those topics specified in

-to] include those topics specified in this paragraph;
+The course shall include those topics specified in this paragraph; (d)]

-(g) Provide a report from the Kentucky Administrative Office of the Courts, Courtnet Disposition System that is within six (6) months of the date of the application;
+Disposition System that is within six (6) months of the date of the

 (2) Upon completion of the application process, the board shall issue the SANE credential for a period ending October 31.